“The best way to predict the future is to create it.”

-I am an urbanist, obsessed with the possibility of Canadian cities; I am a sustainability enthusiast, as a result of the climate crisis and a sense of personal responsibility and agency; and through decades of public service, I’m fortunate to be recognized for my expertise and periodic creativity in policy and program development.
+I am an urbanist, obsessed with the possibility of Canadian cities; I am a sustainability enthusiast, as a result of the climate crisis and a sense of personal responsibility; and through decades of public service, I’m fortunate to be recognized for my expertise in public sector leadership, and periodic creativity in policy and program design.

 (Click here for information about Evergreen’s Community Solutions Network and click here for information about Open Smart Cities.)

-We designed this national program toward place-based, people-focused approaches, and it followed on the heels of Evergreen Canada’s ambitious launch of a broad suite of additional innovation programs that are captured by the title or identity we call “Future Cities Canada.”
-This is essentially a sub-brand identity operated by Evergreen but represents the work and passion of thousands of participants and organizations.
+We designed this national program to focus on place-based, people-focused approaches, and it followed on the heels of Evergreen Canada’s ambitious launch of a broad suite of additional innovation programs that are captured by the title or identity we called “Future Cities Canada.”
+This is essentially a collective impact program operated by Evergreen but represented the work and passion of thousands of participants and organizations.

 (Click here for more about Evergreen and here for an introduction to Future Cities Canada.)